re-framejs/re-framejs/docs/Solve-the-CPU-hog-problem.md

 changes.

-So, to show that Modal, you’ll need to `assoc` some value into `appDb` and have that new value change what is rendered in your reagent components.
+So, to show that Modal, you’ll need to `assoc` some value into `appDb` and have that new value change what is rendered in your react components.

 You might be tempted to do this:
 ```javascript